Disavie/texteditor/README.md

 changed statusbar write display <br />
 mBuf now is * mbuf on heap <br />
-no memory leaks according to valgrind <br /> more accurate write size notification <br />
+no memory leaks according to valgrind <br /> amore accurate write size notification <br />
 fixed problem with hitting s in normal mode <br />
 starting work on having multiple buffers (and windows) open at once <br />
 undo and redo is fully working afaik and is completely memory safe !!!! <br />